jmflannery1982/git-essential-training-5988161/gitstatusdemo2.md

-te

-This is a new line
+this is a new line, this is a change.

-This is another new line.

-And a third.